-Instrumentation in the Q family of dummies shall be installed and calibrated according to procedures contained in the Q-dummy manuals
+Instrumentation in the Q family of dummies shall be installed and calibrated according to procedures contained in the Q-dummy manuals $^2$

 See section 7.1.3.5.2.2: Height of spacer device (hinged board or similar flexible device) equals shoulder height sitting minus thigh height sitting.
-Request FTSS: Please add relevant dimensions to be included [(e.g. is neck width (13) relevant?)]

-&lt;sup>2 [The technical specifications and detailed drawings of Q-dummy, corresponding to the principal dimension corresponding to the 50th percentile child male of the United States of America, and the technical specifications for its adjustment for the tests of this Regulation are deposited with the Secretary General of the United Nations and may be consulted on request at the secretariat of the UNECE, Palais de Nations, Geneva, Switzerland.]
+&lt;sup>2 [The technical specifications and detailed drawings of Q-dummy, and the technical specifications for its adjustment for the tests of this Regulation are deposited on the website of the UNECE, Palais de Nations, Geneva, Switzerland.]

-Frontal Impact Test against a Barrier
+Frontal impact test against a barrier